ATI-Wuhan/WhatieSDK_iOS/README.md

         //Operation of smart config success

-        //Note:Congratulations！Your device has been connected to Wifi.But it could not work until it is registered.
+        //Note:Congratulations！Your device has been connected to Wifi.But it could not be work until it is registered.
         Then,you should monitor the MQTT message in function named "viewDidload".

         self.isSmartconfig = YES;